Austin moving-knife procedures

 The Austin moving-knife procedures are procedures for equitable division of a cake.
-They allocate each of n partners, a piece of the cake which this partner values as exactly $1/n$ of the cake.
+To each of n partners, they allocate a piece of the cake which this partner values as exactly $1/n$ of the cake.
 This is in contrast to proportional division procedures, which give each partner at least $1/n$ of the cake, but may give more to some of the partners.

 When $n=2$, the division generated by Austin's procedure is an exact division and it is also envy-free.
 Moreover, it is possible to divide the cake to any number k of pieces which both partners value as exactly 1/k.
 Hence, it is possible to divide the cake between the partners in any fraction (e.g. give 1/3 to Alice and 2/3 to George).

 When $n>2$, the division is neither exact nor envy-free, since each partner only values his own piece as $1/n$, but may value other pieces differently.

 The main mathematical tool used by Austin's procedure is the intermediate value theorem (IVT).